Go on to Part Five

 Auditorium

-“support show”, but others, even right up until the
+ads simply stated there would be a “support show” but others, even right up

-day of the show, listed the scheduled openers as being Journey, a fairly new
+until the day of the show, listed the scheduled support as being Journey, a fairly new southern California group later destined to

-According to one of these reports, Captain had a difficult time being
+Captain had a difficult time being accepted.

-accepted.
-At one point, their lead
+At one point, their lead singer asked for tolerance from the crowd,

-singer asked for tolerance from the crowd, claiming the band were “friends of
+claiming the band were “friends of the Giant”, but

-rapturously received.
-Ray was given a
+Giant’s set, on the other hand, was rapturously received.
+Ray was given a rare mid-concert standing

-rare mid-concert standing ovation after his Plain Truth violin solo,
+ovation after his Plain Truth violin solo, while the band received

-while the band received another after their main set.
-Even when the encore was finished, the crowd
+another after their main set.
+Even when

-kept yelling for a full ten minutes before the tour manager had to come out and
+the encore was finished, the crowd kept yelling for a full ten minutes before

-announce the band had no other material prepared.
-Gary has described this show as one of GG's
+prepared.
+Gary has described this show

-best west coast gigs ever.
+as one of GG's best west coast gigs ever.

 Santa